Optical excitation of ultra-relativistic partially stripped ions: Simulations of optical excitation

 After the stimulated or spontaneous emission, the ion returns to its atomic ground state and is ready for absorption of another photon.
 The whole above procedure is repeated for each macroparticle $m = 1,\ldots, M$ at a given time $t_i$ and is done for all time steps $\Delta t_i, i = 1,\ldots,I$.
 The number of the spontaneously emitted photons from the PSI bunch is

 where $N_b$ is the number of the PSI in the bunch, and $N_b/M$ is the Monte Carlo weight assigned to each macroparticle in the event record.

 In a real experiment, the ions in the bunch and the photons in the laser pulse are not monoenergetic, but have some finite energy spread.
 In the original {\sf CAIN} program the relative energy spread of particles in a bunch can be set in the input parameters and then the individual particle energy, i.e.\ the PSI Lorentz factor $\gamma_L$ in Equation~\ref{eq:sigabs1}, is generated from an appropriate Gaussian distribution.
 On the other hand, the laser pulse is assumed to be monochromatic.
 For the inverse Compton scattering this is not important because the cross section does not depend strongly on the photon energy, but for the resonant absorption the finite energy spread of the laser pulse must be taken into account, particularly for the small linewidth $\gamma_e$ (cf.\ Equation~\ref{eq:sigabs1}).
-It can be generated in the LAB frame from the Gaussian distribution
+It can be generated in the LF from the Gaussian distribution

-for a given relative frequency spread r.m.s.\ of a laser pulse $\sigma_{\omega^{\rm LAB}}/\omega^{\rm LAB}_0$, where $\omega^{\rm LAB}_0$ is the central value of the laser-photon pulse frequency, adjusted to the central value of the absorption resonance for the central value of the PSI-bunch energy spread.
+for a given relative frequency spread rms of a laser pulse $\sigma_{\omega^{\rm LF}}/\omega^{\rm LF}_0$, where $\omega^{\rm LF}_0$ is the central value of the laser-photon pulse frequency, adjusted to the central value of the absorption resonance for the central value of the PSI-bunch energy spread.